Toms River Regional Schools

-Toms River Regional Schools is a comprehensive regional public school district primarily located in the quickly growing coastal community of Toms River, located in Ocean County, New Jersey, United States, along the state's Jersey Shore.
+Toms River Regional Schools is a comprehensive regional public school district primarily located in the quickly growing coastal community of Toms River, located in Ocean County, in the U.S. state of New Jersey, along the state's Jersey Shore.
 The district includes Toms River and the adjoining boroughs of Beachwood, Pine Beach and South Toms River.
-It is the largest suburban school district in the state, and the fourth largest school district in New Jersey (after Newark, Jersey City and Paterson).
+In the 2020–21 school year it was the second-largest suburban school district in the state, and the sixth-largest school district in New Jersey (after Newark, Elizabeth, Jersey City, Paterson and Edison).
 It is also the largest school district in the state that is not an Abbott District.

-As of the 2018–19 school year, the district, comprising 18 schools, had an enrollment of 15,472 students and 1,171.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.2:1.
+As of the 2023–24 school year, the district, comprised of 18 schools, had an enrollment of 14,654 students and 1,078.7 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.6:1.

 The district has three high schools -- Toms River High School South, Toms River High School North, and Toms River High School East—as well as three middle schools—Toms River Intermediate School East, Toms River Intermediate School North (formerly Intermediate West), and Toms River Intermediate School South.
-With the opening of Intermediate South in 2005, all sixth grade classes were shifted from the district's 12 elementary schools to the three middle schools in order to alleviate overcrowding.
-Also at that time, Intermediate West was renamed Intermediate North.
-Intermediate East and Intermediate North are currently the two most populous middle schools in New Jersey.

 To raise money for the schools, the district created Toms River Fest, a major festival held during the summer in 2005, 2006 and 2008.